 Indiana University is a state school but non-residents are offered acceptances as well.
 Applicants can find rules of residency through the Registrar’s Office.
 IU School of Medicine does not discriminate on the basis of age, color, disability, ethnicity, gender, marital status, national origin, race, religion, sexual orientation, or veteran status.

 - Create an applicant account on the CASAA system.

 - Select “IUSM AA Program” from the list of programs.

 - Complete all sections on the application, including personal information, academic history, supporting information and program materials).
 The program materials section is specific to the IU School of Medicine program.

 - Submit the application for verification.

-If invited, attend an in-person interview with the program admissions committee.
+If invited, applicants will attend an in-person interview with the program admissions committee.

 The following items must be completed and documentation submitted to the program office no fewer than 30 days prior to the program start date: Transcripts showing prerequisite course completion, signed Technical Standards, occupational health requirements, criminal background check and urine drug screen.
 Additional pre-matriculation requirements will be communicated as the matriculation date approaches.